How to Build an Effective Social Media Fundraising Campaign – Tools & Tips

 Goal: Acquire More Donors

-Get more people to donate by providing a strong call to action and be sure to include a story about how their gift will make an impact.
+To get more people to donate; provide a strong call to action and be sure to include a story about how their gift will make an impact.

 Followers are more likely to engage and share content that contains relevant images and photos.
 According to various studies, showing faces increases likes by 38 percent.